 You can use ordinary sponges cut into small pieces or a roller with sponge you get in shops.
 The sponge rollers come with a cylindrical shape with handles – the sponge is affixed onto the cylinder.
 You get it in different shapes -buy according to your design.

 Load the sponge with paint ( remove excess with towels) and use dabbing motion to apply the paint.
-You can load different colours at the same time on the sponge and paint away to get a colourful effect.
+You can load different colors at the same time on the sponge and paint away to get a colorful effect.

 Remember that sponge covers a wide area – so if you want details you better use a brush.
 A sponge is used to cover large areas pretty easily.
 Another advantage of using the sponges to do your stencil painting is the texture it gives – the small speckles of paint that you apply with the sponge looks beautiful.